LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 Compared to the :ref:`SingleCellTopology` :ref:`UnstructuredMesh`, a
 :ref:`MixedCellTopology` :ref:`UnstructuredMesh` has also explicit
 :ref:`Topology` and :ref:`Geometry`.
 However, the cell type is not fixed.
-Notably, the mesh can store different :ref:`CellTypes`, e.g., triangles and quads, as shown in the simple 2D mesh depicted in :numref:`figs/mixedMesh`.
+Notably, the mesh can store different :ref:`CellTypes`, e.g. triangles and quads, as shown in the simple 2D mesh depicted in :numref:`figs/mixedMesh`.

 .. _figs/mixedMesh: